e-zafitiana/Quantitative-Analysis-with-Python/README.md

 ## 📚 Course Structure

 ### 📌 Chapter 01: The Quantitative Research Process and Numerical Descriptive Measures
-- Introduction to the quantitative research process
+- Introduction to the quantitative research process (Python version)
-- Descriptive statistics and numerical data summarization
+- Descriptive statistics and numerical data summarization with Python (Pandas, Numpy)
-- Data visualization and effective graphical representations
+- Data visualization using Matplotlib and Seaborn

 ### 📌 Chapter 02: Analysis of Variance (ANOVA)
-- One-way ANOVA for categorical data
+- One-way ANOVA for categorical data (Scipy, Statsmodels)
-- Interpretation of ANOVA results
+- Interpretation of ANOVA results in Python
 - Practical applications and use cases

 ### 📌 Chapter 03: Exploring Numerical Data with Two or More Variables
 - Correlation analysis between continuous variables
-- Linear regression models
+- Linear regression models with Scikit-learn
 - Graphical exploration of relationships between variables

 ### 📌 Chapter 04: Introduction to Statistical Learning — Classification and Clustering
-- Basics of supervised and unsupervised learning
+- Basics of supervised and unsupervised learning (Scikit-learn)
-- Classification techniques
+- Classification techniques (Logistic Regression, Decision Trees)
-- Clustering methods (e.g., K-means)
+- Clustering methods (K-means, Hierarchical Clustering)

 ---

 ## ⚠️ Disclaimer

-This repository shares **my personal R code, solutions, and statistical analyses** for educational purposes only.
+This repository shares **my personal Python code, solutions, and statistical analyses**, adapted from the original R course for educational purposes only.